Decision Time, Peanut (one-shot)

 Davey took a seat beside me, slinging an arm across the back of my chair and chatting amiably with his dad while his mum fussed about at the counter doling out the food.
 I perched uncomfortably, Davey's arm pressing awkwardly against my back, and tried to look engaged in the conversation even as I thought to myself that if he had been there I wouldn't have had to try to look involved.

-"Well happy birthday Davey."
-Mr Lawrence said, letting out a small belch, "I hope you have a fantastic 19th year."
+"Well, happy birthday, Davey," Mr Lawrence said.
+"I hope you have a fantastic 20th year."

-"Oh for goodness sake!"
-Mrs Lawrence snapped, getting to her feet and beginning to take our plates with such ferocity I was sure they would break.
+"Oh, for goodness sake!"
+Mrs Lawrence got to her feet and began to take our plates with such ferocity I was sure they would break.
 "I told you he wasn't coming, it's fine just with the four of us!"

 I saw Davey and his dad exchange exasperated looks as Mrs Lawrence crossed to the fridge and removed a large cake platter.
 Balanced on top was a massive ice cream cake that looked big enough to be able to make an entire class of grade one kids sick, let alone the four of us.